 The solution here is not to deal with it individually unless you are a professional.
 Malware can be very serious.
 Fighting it requires good knowledge of cybersecurity as well as good security systems.
 Additional measures can be limited access and whitelisted websites.
 In case of a hack, seek immediate professional help to check the damage.

 Formjacking is a slightly different form of cybersecurity threat from all the previously mentioned ones.
-This form involves a criminal activity when someone takes over a portion of full control of a website by illegal means.
+This form involves criminal activity when someone takes over a portion of full control of a website by illegal means.
 This occurs due to security weaknesses that are found by a hacker.
-Often, such cyber crimes happen with a purpose to steal some important information, such as payment information, for instance.
+Often, such cyber crimes happen with the purpose to steal some important information, such as payment information, for instance.
 Sometimes, such crimes can even go unnoticed, as hackers may enter and leave a website without causing any interruptions in the work.

 What you can do?